-- designing algorithms with provable performance on theoretical models; - implementing and evaluating those algorithms with our main softwares: Kaapi for fine grain scheduling and FlowVR for coarse-grain scheduling; - customizing our softwares for their use in real applications studied and developed by other partners.
-Applications are essential to the validation and further development of Moais results.
+- designing algorithms with provable performance on generic theoretical models; - implementing and evaluating those algorithms with our main softwares: - Kaapi for fine grain scheduling of compute-intensive applications; - FlowVR for coarse-grain scheduling of interactive applications; - TakTuk, a tool for large scale remote executions deployment. - customizing our softwares for their use in real applications studied and developed by other partners.
+Applications are essential to the validation and further development of MOAIS results.
 Application fields are: virtual reality and scientific computing (simulation, visualization, combinatorial optimization, biology, computer algebra).
 Depending on the application the target architecture ranges from MPSoCs (multi-processor system on chips), multicore and GPU units to clusters and heterogeneous grids.
 In all cases, the performance is related to the efficient use of the available, often heterogeneous, parallel resources.